google/mesop/docs/guides/layouts.md

 This is similar to the Grid Sidebar layout above, except on smaller screens, we will hide the sidebar.
 Try resizing the browser window and see how the UI changes.

+Learn more about responsive UI in the [viewport size docs](../api/viewport-size.md).

 ```python
 def app():
     is_desktop = me.viewport_size().width > 640